Humans from various cultures holding a planet © Goethe-Institut

 Finland

 Familia was founded in 1988 and is a national expert organisation of intercultural families.
-Familia supports the wellbeing of intercultural families by offering peer support and volunteer activities, information, and advice.
-The organisation also aims to make improvements in the social and legal systems in Finland, so that the needs of intercultural and multilingual families and Finns are better met.
+Familia supports the well-being of intercultural families by offering peer support and volunteer activities, information, and advice.
+The organisation also aims to improve the social and legal systems in Finland, so that the needs of intercultural and multilingual families, as well as Finns, are better met.

 www.familiary.fi